jmcancode/jmcancode/README.md

 ### Hey there, I'm JM 👋

 - 🔭 Currently Senior Software Developer @ J12 Designs.
-- 🤔 I’m always looking for help with becoming the best Full-Stack Web & Mobile Dev.
+- 🤔 I’m always looking to collaborate with other Developers and Creatives!
 - 📫 How to reach me: narvaez.jonmichael@gmail.com

 ### My Github Stats